JOURNEY TO FREEDOM

 ____other (anything that you sense God is bringing to your mind

-Plan of Action (Identifying the specific lies that were injected into our minds at vulnerable times may be lengthy and take years.
+Plan of Action: Identifying the specific lies that were injected into our minds at vulnerable times may be lengthy and take years.
 Perhaps we never truly finish in this lifetime.
 If you feel the Holy Spirit is leading you to begin, then follow His lead.
 Facing painful memories and the lies that accompany them is frightening, and to do so, you need to feel safe in the arms of Jesus.
+When the Holy Spirit gives you insight into a lie, look for the truth from the Word that speaks against the lie.
 Once a lie is identified and the truth from the Word spoken against it, another chain that enslaved us is broken, and we usually feel the joy of liberation.